 - Recreation (1968): This element identifies a need for four times as much park space and that condition remains comparable today.
 A narrow definition of park space focused on athletics and children's play is used; missing the opportunity to incorporate passive, social, and civic uses found in vibrant urban places.
-The update should identify funding strategies, such as development incentives, for future parks acquisition, operation, and maintenance, including innovative strategies such as P3 and Environmental Impact Bonds.
-This element must be carefully integrated with the Ballona Creek Revitalization Project (BCRP). - Conservation (1973): This element identifies areas of conservation, focusing on Baldwin Hills.
+The update should identify funding strategies, such as development incentives, for future parks acquisition, operation, and maintenance. - Conservation (1973): This element identifies areas of conservation, focusing on Baldwin Hills.
 The element describes the wildlife in the hills, suggesting that only limited regional recreational use would be compatible with wildlife conservation.
 The element also discusses surplus public lands, airspace, pollution prevention, air pollution, water quality, health problems, and manmade areas.
 The update should incorporate biological, mineral, and cultural resources.
 Biological resources are important for Baldwin Hills and Ballona Creek.
 Mineral resources are relevant to the Inglewood Oil Field (IOF), located in Baldwin Hills and used for oil extraction.
 The IOF Specific Plan is currently being prepared to identify future development concepts and will need to inform the Plan.
 Cultural resources are the bedrock of Culver City's history, as it was home to the Tongva and Chumash people and later, Spanish missionaries.
-Historic resources like the Culver Hotel and Citizens and Washington Buildings add to the fabric of City life.
-This element must be carefully integrated with the BCRP. - Seismic safety (1974): This element identifies and appraises seismic hazards from earthquakes, mudslides, landslides, and slope instability.
+Historic resources like the Culver Hotel and Citizens and Washington Buildings add to the fabric of City life. - Seismic safety (1974): This element identifies and appraises seismic hazards from earthquakes, mudslides, landslides, and slope instability.
 Culver City, like the entire Los Angeles region, sits in a seismically active zone and addressing risks to life and property are imperative.
 The Plan should identify objectives through land use, development regulation, governance, and public education policies that would minimize catastrophic damage in future events.
 The OPR Guidelines include seismic safety with other public safety themes in a required Safety Element.
-The update may merge seismic and public safety, and should address the issue of soft story analysis and retrofit programs, as well as other endemic seismic studies and upgrades that may be needed.
+The update may merge seismic and public safety.

 - Public safety (1975): This element identifies programs to protect the public from urban fire and geologic hazards.
 The OPR Guidelines expands the scope of Safety Elements to include "economic and social dislocation resulting from fires, floods, droughts, earthquakes, landslides, climate change, and other hazards," as well as any other safety hazards.
 The Safety Element requirements incorporates seismic safety and certain impacts related to climate change.
-The update may merge seismic and public safety.
-The Safety Element should also encompass the concept of resilience (as in the climate adaptation element below), including the capability to withstand and survive natural and other crises and to be self-sufficient in their aftermath.
-We must prepare to function more independently as a community when confronted by disaster, and to recover rapidly relying on our own community's resources. - Noise (1996): This element provides policy for minimizing community exposure to excessive noise.
+The update may merge seismic and public safety. - Noise (1996): This element provides policy for minimizing community exposure to excessive noise.
 Minimizing and mitigating impacts of noise is one of many ways in which the update can ensure that impacts of development and change in the City are not disproportionately borne by disadvantaged groups. - Open space (2004): This element seeks to protect, expand, and enhance visible and usable open space resources which support natural habitat, outdoor recreation, and environmental health.
 The update should coordinate closely with Recreation and Conservation to present a holistic vision of open space, parks, and civic spaces in the City, particularly for Baldwin Hills, Ballona Creek, and a future network of vibrant public spaces.